Renadyousef/SWE485-Project-Group1/README.md

 ---
 ###  What We Did in Phase 2
-in this phase we did
+in this phase we did :
--split the data into train,test
+- split the data into train,test
--trained 3 models
+- trained 3 models
--evaluted them
+- evaluted them
--chose the best fit
+- chose the best fit
+- captured the high weight features in text
--analyzed whats wrong and applied erorr analysis (underfit,overfit,good fit) and removed highly coroleted column (cheating column)
+- analyzed whats wrong and applied erorr analysis (underfit,overfit,good fit) and removed highly coroleted column (cheating column)
 ---

 ### files in This Repository